PixilareMedia/ThriveCraft/1.13/README.txt

 04. Run "gradlew eclipse"
 05. Wait till done
 06. Run "gradlew genEclipseRuns"
+07. Repeat steps 12-17 in the SETTING UP A FORE MDK WORKSPACE
-07. If you use your own account redo the USING YOUR OWN MC ACCOUNT instructions
+08. If you use your own account redo the USING YOUR OWN MC ACCOUNT instructions
-08. If you compile mods using the PixelCore mod redo setps 18-21 in the SETTING UP A FORGE MDK WORKSPACE
+09. If you compile mods using the PixelCore mod redo setps 18-21 in the SETTING UP A FORGE MDK WORKSPACE